Oh My Food Recipes

 What temperature do you bake the pork jerky?

 Preheat the oven at 300°F and bake each side for 15-20 minutes.
 Drain the fat and juice after the first 15-20 minutes.
 Then, flip the other side and bake for another 15-20 minutes.
-After that, brush honey on both sides and put in a broil each side for 3-5 minutes.
+After that, brush honey on both sides and broil each side for 3-5 minutes.

 put ground pork into a silver bowl